pFragga/dotfiles/README.md

 ## Side-notes

-- Haven't yet decided which files I want from ".local", so for the moment it is ignored.
+- Haven't yet decided which files I want from `~/.local`, so for the moment it is ignored.

-- The ".scripts" directory contains scripts that other programs use.
+- The `.scripts` directory contains scripts that other programs use.
 You might want to append it to your PATH...